 If you plan on also hitting up the Andes, this Ecuador backpacking itinerary can run right into the next backpacking route on the list.
 Soak in all the sun and beach you can and head for the highlands!

 When you step off of the bus from the coast in Quito you are met with delicious mountain air.
 At 2,850 metres (9,350 ft), Quito is the 2nd highest capital in the world.
 I enjoyed Quito a whole hell of a lot more than I did Guayaquil.
 Quito is where modern Ecuador meets the traditional Andean way of life.
 Backpacking Ecuador brings you in touch with a wide array of cultures, and in Quito there is a great mix of both worlds.

 Colonial House Quito was my favorite place to stay in the city.
 Situated right in the heart of Quito’s lovely old town, this hostel offers dorm beds for $9 and free Wi-Fi in all rooms.
 I especially enjoyed the garden and the balcony with views of the city.
-Booking in advance is a must if you are arriving on the weekend.
-Check out our ultimate list to the top hostels in Quito!

 Take a day or two to walk the streets of old town.
 Check out a few cafes and sample the local beers.
 The Iglesia de la Compañía de Jesús is probably the most decadent church I saw in all of South America.
 It is a big golden relic from the Spanish colonial era that is definitely worth a visit.